| | |

 Remember saying this when we were kids?
 “Sticks and stones can break my bones, but words can never hurt me.”

-Perhaps that’s why, when someone hurts my feelings, I become defensive with a quick retort to put them in their place: Zing!
+Perhaps that’s why, when someone hurts my feelings, I become defensive and quickly retort to put them in their place: Zing!
 Take that!
 But when I do, I am always sorry because I have hurt someone or said things I did not mean.
 And then I am remorseful.
 That’s not the kind of person God desires me to be.
 I long to be a person who builds others up, not tears them down.

-However, there are times when we need to stand up for ourselves, like at work when my boss took credit for a loan I had successfully generated.
-Or the time when I was bullied at school for being different.
+However, there are times when we need to stand up for ourselves, like at work when my boss took credit for a loan I had successfully generated or when I was bullied at school for being different.
 Sometimes, we must also speak to loved ones to encourage them onto the right path.

 The Bible tells us that “there is a time for everything. . . a time to be silent and a time to speak” (Ecclesiastes 3:1, 7, NIV).